Denominations

 In Buddhism generally, people do not actively engage in trying to convince others to abandon one denomination for another.
 Also, it is considered a serious breach of ethics to disparage another's affiliations.

 There are also strong ties linking the various denominations.
-For example, Je Tsongkhapa, the great reformer of Kadampa who founded the Gelugpa denomination had many connections with the Kagyu lineage.
-He took lay-ordination from the 4th Karmapa who prophesied that Tsongkhapa would glorify the Buddha's teachings.
+For example, Je Tsongkhapa, the great reformer of Kadampa who founded the Gelugpa denomination, had many connections with the Kagyu lineage.
+He took layman's vows of renunciation from the 4th Karmapa, who prophesied that Tsongkhapa would glorify the Buddha's teachings.

 When he first began his quest for Dharma, he stopped at the Drikung Kagyu Monastery where he studied the works of Kyobpa Jigten Samgon.